 - 1. Fund home supports and health services which enable older people to age at home - 2.
-Set targets for housing for older people and link to supports to prevent a worsening housing crisis for older people - 3.
+Increase housing delivery targets and implement supports to prevent a worsening housing crisis for older people - 3.
 Halt increases to the pension age and triple lock the State Pension - 4.
-Appoint a Minister of State exclusively for Older People and Demographic Change
+Appoint a Minister for Older People and Demographic Change